ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Yet a little while all will have happened.
+The throbbing heart will be stilled, and all
+will be at rest.
+Our futeral will wind its
+way ; ancT prayers will be said, and then we
+shall be left alone in silence and darkness
-ay it be, for a short
+for the worms.
+And, may it be, for a short
 time we shall be spoken of, but things of life
 will creep in, and our names will Eoon be
 forgotten.
 Days will continue to move oa,